 The amount that might be claimed for pain and suffering is directly proportional to the nature and extent of your injuries.
 The pain and suffering that an accident victim endures can take a great toll on his or her life.
 Damages for pain and suffering include the type of medical treatment that the victim received, physical pain, and emotional anxiety.
 No sum of monetary compensation will take an accident victim’s pain away, but financial compensation is the only compensation that the judicial system can offer.

 These damages are typically raised when the injury victim proves that his or her injury has profoundly affected their familial relationship.
 Loss of consortium pivots on the loss of comfort and society suffered by a spouse or domestic partner.
-In Florida, a child is allowed to raise a loss of consortium claim regarding a parent, and the parent is allowed to raise the claim regarding a child.
+A child is allowed to raise a loss of consortium claim regarding a parent, and the parent is allowed to raise the claim regarding a child.

-In most auto accident cases in Florida, funeral expenses may be recoverable under the decedent’s personal injury protection coverage, uninsured motorist coverage, or against the other driver.
+In most auto accident cases, funeral expenses may be recoverable under the decedent’s personal injury protection coverage, uninsured motorist coverage, or against the other driver.

 Punitive Damages: